vSphere Supervisor Cluster Overview

 - Application Pods

-This is where actual applications run
+This is where actual applications run.

-How Supervisor Cluster Works (Step-by-Step Workflow)
+How vSphere Supervisor Cluster Works (Step-by-Step Workflow)

 Step 1: Enable Workload Management